Soap opera effect: Negative

 Mentions of the soap opera effect say it ruins the theatrical look of cinematography due to the strong picture sharpness and high detail visibility of fast-moving imagery, which is usually lacking in theatrical or prime time presentations.
 Those who complain of it feel as if it makes the picture look artificial and unfamiliar, since they are not accustomed to watching such programs with a frame rate that high.

 Some audiences felt disconcerted watching The Hobbit: An Unexpected Journey at 48 frames per second as opposed to the 24 FPS conventional for theaters, where they opined that the film looked "unnatural" and "too real", thereby giving it a "soap opera" look.

-Motion interpolation also annoys some filmmakers.
+Motion interpolation, which was not intended by the filmmakers or captured by the camera, also annoys some filmmakers.
 In 2018 while Mission: Impossible – Fallout was launching its Blu-ray home release, Tom Cruise and director Christopher McQuarrie released a public service announcement describing the motion effect and how postprocessing induces it; this has received endorsements from industry peers like Rian Johnson.
 Because methods and terminology differ, the UHD Alliance proposed that all televisions have a "Filmmaker Mode" button on remote controls to disable motion smoothing.
 Vizio, LG, Samsung, and Panasonic have pledged to do so – Since 2020, LG TVs have 'Filmmaker Mode' integrated in the coding for Amazon Prime Video, so that the motion filter is disabled by default during Prime Video movies and shows.